CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 The XRPL tickets allow us to execute the transactions with non-sequential sequence numbers, hence we can execute multiple transactions in parallel.
 The process is connected to the tickets provider.
-When any process allocates the ticket and the free sequence length is less than max allowed the contract generates the operation to increase the amount, and once the operation is confirmed increase the free slots on the contract as well.
+When any process allocates the ticket and the free tickets length is less than max allowed the contract generates the operation to increase the amount, and once the operation is confirmed increase the free slots on the contract as well.
 Check the [ticket allocation workflow](#ticket-allocation) for more details.